paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-008-congressional-review-of-agency-rulemaking.md

 (2)

   (A) The Comptroller General shall provide a report on each major rule to the committees of jurisdiction in each House of the Congress by the end of 15 calendar days after the submission or publication date as provided in section 802(b)(2).
-The report of the Comptroller General shall include an assessment of the agency’s compliance with procedural steps required by paragraph (1)(B), and shall in addition include an assessment of the agency’s compliance with such requirements of the Administrative Pay-As-You-Go Act of 2023 as may be applicable.
+The report of the Comptroller General shall include an assessment of the agency’s compliance with procedural steps required by paragraph (1)(B).

   (B) Federal agencies shall cooperate with the Comptroller General by providing information relevant to the Comptroller General’s report under subparagraph (A).